wp-plugins/limit-a-post-title-to-x-characters/readme.txt

 * Fixed a bug where counter would turn falsly red when opening an already saved post / draft.
 * Link to option page in the plugin menu is fixed.
 * Character verification checks if number of character is under or equal to the limit, and not only under it.
+* Added support for l18n with english as default language.
+* Translation added: fr_FR.

 = 1.2 =
 * Added an option page for the plugin.